brucedyoung/ace-casbsgryphon/README.md

 1. Clone this repository somewhere on your local system.
 2. Change directory into the location where you cloned the repository.
 3. Run `./lando/setup_lando.sh`
-4. Run `lando composer sync-soe`.
-This will sync the Engineering database and files to your local system.
-The sync comes from the Stage server.
+4. Run `lando composer sync-casbs`.
+This will sync the database and files to your local system.
+The sync comes from the Dev server.

 If using lando, prefix any `blt` commands with `lando`, e.g., `lando blt drupal:install`.
 The same applies to composer commands.

 ### Lando local drush aliases

-The Engineering site is `@default` -- e.g, `@default.local, @default.dev, @default.test`
+The CASBS site is `@default` -- e.g, `@default.local, @default.dev, @default.test`

-So, for instance, to clear the caches on your local copy of VPGE:
+So, for instance, to clear the caches on your local copy of CASBS:
 ```
 lando drush -y @default.local cr
 ```